Master of Architecture Faculty

 Prior to embarking on an academic career, Prof. Kanekar has worked at the office of B.V.
 Doshi in India on large institutional projects (IIM, Bangalore and MPEB, Indore), and later at the National Institute of Design (NID) on conservation and tourism development projects in South India.
 She has also worked on post-war reconstruction and conservation projects in Bosnia-Hercegovina.

 Prof. Kanekar has been involved in teaching architecture theory and graduate design studios at the University of Cincinnati since 2000 and has chaired over 100 M.Arch thesis projects.
-She is currently the M.Arch. thesis coordinator and teaches in the Ph.D., M.S.Arch., and M.Arch. programs.
+She has coordinated M.Arch. thesis year and taught in the Ph.D., M.S.Arch., and M.Arch. programs.
 She has served as the director and coordinator of the M.S.Arch. program at UC.
 She is a recipient of the Doctoral Achievement Award, the ARCC/King Award for Architectural Research, the Aga Khan/MIT Fellowship.
 She was the International Special Faculty Advisor for India to the Provost and is part of the India Strategy Group for UC International.

 - Ph.D., Georgia Institute of Technology, Atlanta, GA, U.S.A., 2000 (Architecture Theory).